Who is the lawmaker, and what does his role in the society entail?

 Changing the direction of prayer

-One of the significant changes to the law was the direction of Prayer.
-In the early days of Muhammad’s call, prayers were performed towards Jerusalem which was instated since the time of Moses.
+One of the significant changes to the law was the direction of prayer.
+In the early days of Muhammad’s call, prayers were performed towards Jerusalem, which was instated since the time of Moses.
 However, during the time of Muhammad, the direction of prayer changed to another place.
-The place, which the Ishmaelites regarded as the house of God, the Kaaba in Mecca.
+The place regarded by the Ishmaelites as the house of God, the Kaaba in Mecca.

 “…We will surely turn you to a qiblah with which you will be pleased.
 So turn your face toward al-Masjid al-Haram.
 And wherever you [believers] are, turn your faces toward it [in prayer]…”